ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/14 Interview Questions and Answers Part 14 - db migration methods.md

 Requirement :

-    When it comes to DB migration, we need to focus on the target.
+    - When it comes to DB migration, we need to focus on the target.
-    If target is IaaS & source is on-prem: there is OS (operating system) What are all the options?
+    - If target is IaaS & source is on-prem: there is OS (operating system) What are all the options?
-    If the source versions are 2008 / 2012
+    If the source versions = 2008 / 2012
-    And destination version is SQL 2022
+    And destination version = SQL 2022

 Approach:
 ---------------